gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 [`createPages`](/docs/node-apis/#createPages).
 These are two workhorse APIs you'll see used in many sites and plugins.

-APIs are simple to implement.
-To implement an API, you simply export a function with the name of the API from `gatsby-node.js`.
+We do our best to make Gatsby APIs simple to implement.
+To implement an API, you export a function with the name of the API from `gatsby-node.js`.

 So let's do that.
 In the root of your site, create a file named